td4b/VmWare-NSX-Migration-Tool/README.md

 Moreover more analytical tools such as vRNI (vRealize Network Insight) can be used to characterize flow and lock down applications in the
 Datacenter environment.

-This tools is intended to be used for Systems that are being migrated into a virtual environment as this sort of thing should be locked down from a day zero perspective if we were Building out the application.
+This tools is intended to be used for Systems that are being migrated into a virtual environment.

 **Required Software - Complete Setup Instructions Below.**